 Project teammate students will work with peer mentors on a variety of music-based activities and projects.
 This creative sound play class will focus on singing, movement, percussion, and theater based music activities.
 Students can expect to create sound stories and other similar projects.
 Students will be encouraged to perform their work at school events and concerts.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified

-894 PROJECT TEAMMATE MUSIC MENTORSHIP
+894 PROJECT TEAMMATE MUSIC MENTORSHIP CP 2.5 Credits

 Students enrolled in this class will collaborate one on one with project teammate music students to help them achieve a number of goals and tasks related to singing, movement, and performance skills.
 Student mentors will be assessed through their efforts in class participation, will complete written assignments, and will keep a written journal.
-Enrollment in this class may be limited by number of enrolled teammates.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified
+Enrollment in this class may be limited by number of enrolled teammates

-Prerequisite: Students must fill out an application to take this course.
-Open to any student who has taken a performing arts class at MHS.
+Open to Grades: 10, 11, 12 Prerequisite: Open to any student who has taken a performing arts class at MHS.